 Please review this explanation on the purpose for this section before reading the information here.

 LDS teachings sometimes rely on these literal events.
 Joseph Smith said Adam lived in Missouri.
 The logic that flows is that man got from America to the Middle East through Noah’s ark during the global flood.
-The Book of Mormon refers to the flood and Tower of Babel as literal events.
+The Book of Mormon refers to the Great Flood and Tower of Babel as literal events.

 Lesson we learn about God through observation of scientific evolution